Walker Evans: Depression-era photography

 The three families headed by Bud Fields, Floyd Burroughs, and Frank Tingle, lived in the Hale County town of Akron, Alabama, and the owners of the land on which the families worked told them that Evans and Agee were "Soviet agents", although Allie Mae Burroughs, Floyd's wife, recalled during later interviews her discounting that information.
 Evans' photographs of the families made them icons of Depression-era misery and poverty.
 In September 2005, Fortune revisited Hale County and the descendants of the three families for its 75th-anniversary issue.
-Charles Burroughs, who was four years old when Evans and Agee visited the family, was "still angry" at them for not even sending the family a copy of the book; the son of Floyd Burroughs was also reportedly angry because the family was "cast in a light that they couldn't do any better, that they were doomed, ignorant".
+Charles Burroughs, who was four years old when Evans and Agee visited the family, was "still angry" at them for not even sending the family a copy of the book; the son of the Burroughs was also reportedly angry because the family was "cast in a light that they couldn't do any better, that they were doomed, ignorant".

 Evans continued to work for the FSA until 1938.
 That year, an exhibition, Walker Evans: American Photographs, was held at the Museum of Modern Art, New York.
 This was the first exhibition in the museum devoted to the work of a single photographer.
 The catalogue included an accompanying essay by Lincoln Kirstein, who Evans befriended in his early days in New York.

 In 1938, Evans also took his first photographs in the New York City Subway with a camera hidden in his coat.
 These were collected in book form in 1966 under the title Many Are Called.
 These photos figure in the novel "Rules of Civility" by Amor Towles.
 In 1938 and 1939, Evans worked with and mentored Helen Levitt.

 Like such other photographers as Henri Cartier-Bresson, Evans rarely spent time in the darkroom making prints from his own negatives.
 He loosely supervised the making of prints of most of his photographs, sometimes only attaching handwritten notes to negatives with instructions on some aspect of the printing procedure.